dewdgi/wheel-hid-emulator/logics.md

 ## Lifecycle Guarantees

-- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, resets the aggregated key state, resyncs it with actual hardware, sends a neutral HID frame, and logs the new mode.
-This keeps modifiers responsive even if you hold Ctrl while toggling.
+- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, resets the aggregated key state when releasing, resyncs it with actual hardware when re-grabbing, reapplies those held controls to the HID state, runs a short warmup burst, and logs the new mode.
+This keeps modifiers responsive even if you hold Ctrl while toggling and guarantees games in input menus see fresh pedal data.
 Grabbing occurs outside the state mutex to avoid deadlocks if `EVIOCGRAB` blocks.
 - **Signal Safety:** All blocking syscalls in threads treat `EINTR` as retryable.
 The SIGINT handler only toggles `running` and writes a message, so shutdown is safe even if the gadget threads are mid-transfer.
 - **Hotplug Safety:** Each device’s `key_shadow` is flushed when the fd disconnects, releasing any held buttons so games never see stuck inputs after a keyboard unplug.